Top 10 Diabetes Medications for Controlling your Blood Sugar Levels

 Diabetes is one of the common problems nowadays in people of all ages.

-It is a disorder that makes your body struggle to manage blood sugar levels and occurs when it cannot produce or use insulin (a body’s hormone).
+It is a disorder that causes the body to struggle to manage blood sugar levels.
+It occurs when the body cannot produce or use insulin (a body’s hormone).

 Healthy lifestyle choices such as diet control, regular exercise, and healthy habits are the foundation for managing diabetes.